MarcosMasip/framework-clean-self-contained/README.md

 ```bash
 DYNAMIA_SKIP_TESTS=false ./dynamia build
 ```
-Runs the smoke test `ContactApiSmokeTest`.
+Runs the smoke test (placeholder) and any added unit tests.
+By default tests are skipped for faster bootstrap unless you override `DYNAMIA_SKIP_TESTS`.

 ### 9. Success criteria checklist
 | Goal | Confirmed When |